limansky/limansky_me/drafts/2017-01-21-generating-sql-requests-with-shapeless.md

 ```

 Ok, we have an instance of `LabelledGeneric` for type `A` which can convert an
-instance of type `A` to HList `R`.
-But we don't have an instance.
-And we
+instance of type `A` to `HList` `R`.
+But we don't have an `A` instance, because we
 don't need values.
-All we need is field names.
+All we need is the field names.
 Shapeless contains package
 `ops` which provides utilities for different cases.
 We need to get keys of the
 key-value records.
 Such class called `Keys` is available in package
 `ops.record`.
-It takes an HList of records and provides HList of keys.
+It takes an `HList` of records and provides `HList` of keys.
 Next
-thing we need to do is materialize HList of keys into Scala List of Symbols
+thing we need to do is to materialize `HList` of keys into Scala List of Symbols
 (because key in our case is Symbol).
-The class we need called `hlist.ToList`.
+The utility class we need is called `hlist.ToList`.
-We also need to add some constraints on types we use:  type passed to Keys
+We also have to set the constraints for types we use:  type passed to Keys
 shall be an `HList`, as well as a type passed to `ToList`.
 Let's code:

 ```Scala